100 Walt Disney World Vacations: 47 Years of Disney Travel with Mike Belobradic

 100 Walt Disney World Vacations: A Lifetime of Memories

-In March 2019 I will celebrate my 100th Walt Disney World vacation.
+In March 2019, I celebrated my 100th Walt Disney World vacation.

 My Dream for Walt Disney World Vacation #100

 For the past several years leading up to my 100th Walt Disney World vacation I have been tagging my social media posts with #WDW##.
-My most recent journey happened in August 2018: #WDW99.
+My 100th journey happened in March 2019: #WDW100.

-My 100th Walt Disney World is a big milestone for me.
+My 100th Walt Disney World was a big milestone for me.

-When people ask me why I go so often, I tell them that there is something new to see and do each and every time that we visit.
+When people ask me why I go so often, I tell them that for me, Walt Disney World is like a vacation home — somewhere you would go two or three weeks each year.
+Still, there is something new to see and do each and every time that we visit.
 While many find that had to believe, it is true — even after nearly five decades of Walt Disney World vacations.
 That’s part of the allure, power and magic of Walt Disney World.
 But there’s much more to it than that, as you’ll see as you read this post.

-We are currently booked into the Villas at Disney’s Grand Floridian Resort for Walt Disney World Vacation #100 in March 2019.
-It would have been nice to have booked the Royal Palm Club in a Theme Park View Room (Room #4407 is my favorite) or perhaps a Bora Bora Bungalow (Bungalow #2 is my favorite), but that was not in the cards.
-A night in the Castle Suite would be the ultimate way to celebrate such a big milestone, don’t you think?
+My home base for my 100th Walt Disney World vacation was the Villas at Disney’s Grand Floridian Resort, in March 2019.
+It would have been nice to have booked the Royal Palm Club in a Theme Park View Room (Room #4407 is my favorite) or perhaps a Bora Bora Bungalow (Bungalow #2 is my favorite).
+Of course a night in the Castle Suite would have been the ultimate way to celebrate such a personal milestone, don’t you think?
+After all, we Disney folks are dreamers, if nothing else.

 From 0 to 100 in 47 years: